pyta-uoft/website/index.md

 % PyTA Help Documentation

-Welcome to PyTA - Your guide to code in a standard way.
+Welcome to the **PyTA documentation website**, which describes in greater detail the errors that PyTA checks for.
+If anything is unclear, incorrect, or missing, please don't hesitate to send an email to [david at cs dot toronto dot edu].

 ## Improper Python usage

+These errors generally indicate a misuse of variables, control flow, or other Python features in your code.

 ### E0601: Used before assignment {#E0601}

-This error occurs when you are using a variable before its assignment.
+This error occurs when you are using a variable before it has been assigned a value.

 ~~~~ {include="E0601_used_before_assignment"}
 ~~~~